Restriction Groups in MYOB Acumatica

 Combinations of Restriction-Group Entities

-MYOB Advanced supports a variety of scenarios of configuring the visibility of entities within the system.
+MYOB Acumatica supports a variety of scenarios of configuring the visibility of entities within the system.
 With the most common scenarios, you can create restriction groups that include the following system entities:

 • Users and general ledger (GL) accounts: With these restriction groups, if your organization has sensitive GL accounts, you can make these accounts visible to a limited number of employees.
 For details, see Account and Subaccount Security.